cloudfoundry/gorouter/README.md

 ### Instrumentation

-Gorouter provides `/varz` and `/healthz` http endpoints for monitoring.
+Gorouter provides a `/varz` http endpoint for monitoring.

+There is a *deprecated* `healthz` endpoint that provides no useful information about the router.
+To check on the health of the router, we currently recommend checking the status of TCP port 80.

 The `/routes` endpoint returns the entire routing table as JSON.
 Each route has an associated array of host:port entries.